-National Grid Electricity Transmission (NGET) is preparing to submit a planning application for an extension to Middleton Substation, near Heysham.
+National Grid Electricity Transmission (NGET) has submitted a planning application for an extension to Middleton Substation, near Heysham.

-The way we generate electricity in the UK is changing rapidly, as we transition to cheaper, cleaner and more secure forms of energy like solar farms.
+The way we generate electricity in the UK is changing rapidly, as we transition to cheaper, cleaner and more secure forms of homegrown energy.

 We need to make changes to the network of overhead lines, pylons, cables and other infrastructure that transport electricity around the country, so that everyone has access to the clean electricity from these new renewable sources.